Healing from narcissistic abuse is tricky and meditation helps me sort things out in my head.

 It was quite an experience, and it stayed with me for days.

-Healing from narcissistic abuse is a very dark and poisonous realm without guidance.
+Narcissistic abuse is very dark and poisonous.

-I like black, it’s a good color on me and I wear it all the time.
+For example, I like black, it’s a good color on me and I wear it all the time.

 If you find yourself choosing to wear black a lot, you should know it’s more instinct than anything else.